actions/download-artifact/README.md

 > Note: The `id` defined in the `download/artifact` step must match the `id` defined in the `echo` step (i.e `steps.[ID].outputs.download-path`)

-# @actions/artifact package

-Internally the [@actions/artifact](https://github.com/actions/toolkit/tree/main/packages/artifact) NPM package is used to interact with artifacts.
-You can find additional documentation there along with all the source code related to artifact download.

 # Limitations

 ### Permission Loss